Yokto13/mel/README.md

 Contains various baselines inherited from the code of my thesis.
 The most important one is OLPEAT.
-OLPEAT has now cap on the number of different entity representations in the index so we cannot evaluate it with the same code as trained models.
+OLPEAT now has a cap on the number of different entity representations in the index so we cannot evaluate it with the same code as trained models.

 #### data_processors